 More than 25 million students attending U.S. public schools qualify for free or reduced-price lunch.
-Many of these students – who are disproportionately Black and Latino – attend schools that are overwhelmed and struggling to keep pace with their changing learning needs and the ongoing challenges presented by the Covid-19 pandemic.
+Many of these students – who are disproportionately students of color – attend schools that are overwhelmed and struggling to keep pace with their changing learning needs and the ongoing challenges presented by the Covid-19 pandemic.
 While new school creation is a central piece of NewSchools’ investment strategy, the majority of students attend schools that already exist.
 Our Learning Solutions portfolio ensures that all schools and school systems can access instructional breakthroughs that make learning more equitable and effective.
 We fund innovative and coherent learning solutions — tools, content and whole-school models — that are rooted in equity and can power new levels of student success.

-- Equity-centered design: We prioritize investing in learning solutions created by innovators whose own lives and professional experiences inform their commitment to serving students experiencing poverty and racism, and improving systems to better meet the needs of multilingual learners and students with disabilities.
+- Equity-centered design: We prioritize investing in learning solutions created by innovators whose own lives and professional experiences inform their commitment to serving students experiencing poverty and racism, and improving systems to better meet the needs of multilingual learners and students with learning differences.
 We build, engage, and invest in an ecosystem of early stage, equity-centered leaders who have not historically been on funders’ radars.